shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

     <aside class="notes">
         <b>onic applications are native applications.
 They can be installed on Google Play, the App Store or any sotre your platform uses.
 How does this work? </b>
         <ol>
             <li>Cordova is the magic behind the native capabilities.
-It is an open source project that provides a native shell for a lot of platforms.
-This native shell has access to all the device hardware, exactly the same as any native app.</li>
+It is an open source project that provides a native shell for a lot of platforms.</li>
+            <li>This native shell has access to all the device hardware, exactly the same as any native app.</li>
             <li>The native shell runs a Webview which is a simple browser</li>
             <li>We can control the hardware via HTLM5 for some features or via Cordova API for missing features</li>
             <li>On top of all of that stack you can build your application using Ionic Web Components and any framework you want or not framework at all.</li>